Ezer Weizman: Biography

 Ezer Weizman was born in Tel Aviv in the British Mandate of Palestine on 15 June 1924 to Yechiel and Yehudit Weizmann.
-His father was an agronomist.
+His father was an agronomist originally from Pinsk, whereas his mother's family had been among the founders of Rishon LeZion.
 Weizman was a nephew of Israel's first president, Chaim Weizmann.

 He grew up in Acre and Haifa, and attended the Hebrew Reali School.
 He married Reuma Schwartz, sister of Ruth Dayan, wife of Moshe Dayan, and they had two children, Shaul and Michal.

-Weizman was a combat pilot.
-He received his training in the British Army in which he enlisted in 1942 during World War II.
-He served as a truck driver in the Western Desert campaigns in Egypt and Libya.
-In 1943, he joined the British Royal Air Force (RAF) and attended aviation school in Rhodesia.
+Weizman enlisted in the British Army in 1942 during World War II and served as a truck driver in the Western Desert campaign in Egypt and Libya.
+In 1943, he joined the Royal Air Force (RAF) and attended aviation school in Rhodesia.
 He served with the RAF in Egypt and then India until 1945.
-Weizman ended his service in the RAF as a sergeant pilot.
+Weizman ended his service in the RAF as a sergeant pilot but did not obtain any operational experience.

 Between 1944 and 1946, he was a member of the Irgun underground in Mandatory Palestine.
-Between 1946 and 1947, he studied aeronautics in England.
+From 1946 to 1947, he studied aeronautics in England.
 During 1947, in the midst of his studies, he became involved in a plot to assassinate General Evelyn Barker, commander of the British forces in Mandatory Palestine at the time.
 He and another Irgun operative had planned to mine the road outside Barker's house in London, but after attracting the suspicions of Scotland Yard, he left England, ending the plot.